james-jory/segment-personalize-workshop/exercise2/README.md

 ![Personalize Campaign Creating](images/PersonalizeCampaignCreating.png)

 Once your campaign has finished being created and deployed, you can use the AWS console to test the Personalize "GetRecommendations" endpoint.
-Enter a `USER_ID` from the CSV we imported earlier or try entering a made up user ID (i.e. simulating a new user not present in the training set).
+Enter a `USER_ID` from the CSV we imported earlier, such as "5493069786", or try entering a made up user ID (i.e. simulating a new user not present in the training set).

 ![Personalize Campaign Testing](images/PersonalizeCampaignTest.png)